 There were also large fiscal packages and loose monetary policy during the first phase, especially in advanced countries.
-The aggregate demand shock resulting from easy policies, along with the re-opening of economies, intensified the original supply chain bottleneck problem, widening demand-supply imbalances, leading to rising inflation during the second phase over 2021-2022.
-We model all the stimulative policies as an aggregate demand shock through inter- temporal demand shifters.
-The final phase (2022-2023) was characterized by the Russian invasion of the Ukraine with a sizeable impact on energy prices, modeled as productivity of the energy sector in the energy exporting Russia.
+The fiscal packages aimed at mitigating the economic hardship of higher unemployment came in different phases and lasted into 2022.
+The aggregate demand shock resulting from easy policies, along with the re-opening of economies, intensified the original supply chain bottleneck problem by stimulating demand in a low supply world, leading to rising inflation during the second phase over 2021-2022.
+The final phase (2022-2023) was characterized by the Russian invasion of the Ukraine further intensifying inflation given the impact on energy prices, particularly in Europe.